-Prerequisite: B average in Honors Biology as well as an A average in Algebra 1 (if in a higher level math, consult your current science teacher).
+Prerequisite: B average in Honors Biology or an A average in Biology, as well as an A average in challenge test is required.

+Algebra 1 (if in a higher level math, consult your current science teacher).
 Recommendation of previous science teacher.
-If coming from a different class, a challenge test is required.
+If coming from a different class, a